status-im/specs/docs/raw/push-notification-server.md

 ## Protobuf description

-### PushNotificationRegister
+### PushNotificationRegistration

-A `PushNotificationRegister` is used to register with a Push Notification server.

-`payload`: the protobuf encoded `PushNotificationPreferences`.

-`signature`: the signature of the `payload` concatenated with the compressed `Secp256k` key of the Push Notification server. `Sig(PrivateKeyClient, payload + CompressedPublicKeyNode)`

-#### Data disclosed
+`token_type`: the type of token.
+Currently supported is `APN_TOKEN` for Apple Push `device_token`: the actual push notification token sent by `Firebase` or `APN` and `FIREBASE_TOKEN` for firebase.

-- Chat key of the author
+`installation_id`: the [`installation_id`](./2-account.md) of the device

-### PushNotificationPreferences

-A push notification preferences message describes the push notification options and tokens for all the devices associated with `PublicKeyClient`.

-`device_tokens`: a list of `PushNotificationDeviceToken`, one for each device owned by the user.
-`version`: a monotonically increasing number identifying the current `PushNotificationPreferences`.
+`access_token`: the access token that will be given to clients to send push notifications `enabled`: whether the device wants to be sent push notifications `version`: a monotonically increasing number identifying the current `PushNotificationRegistration`.
 Any time anything is changed in the record it MUST be increased by the client, otherwise the request will not be accepted.
+`allowed_key_list`: a list of `access_token` encrypted with the AES key generated by Diffie–Hellman between the publisher and the allowed contact.
+`blocked_chat_list`: a list of `SHA2-256` hashes of chat ids.
+Any chat id in this list will not trigger a notification.
-`unregister`: whether the account should be unregistered `access_token`: the access token that will be given to clients to send push notifications
+`unregister`: whether the account should be unregistered `grant`: the grant for this specific server `allow_from_contacts_only`: whether the client only wants push notifications from contacts

 #### Data disclosed

-- Number of devices with push notifications enabled for a given chat key
-- The times a push notification record has been modified by the user

-### PushNotificationDeviceToken

-`PushNotificationDeviceToken` represent the token and preferences for a given device.

-`token_type`: the type of token.
-Currently supported is `APN_TOKEN` for Apple Push Notification service and `FIREBASE_TOKEN` for `Firebase`.
-`token`: the actual push notification token sent by `Firebase` or `APN` `installation_id`: the [`installation_id`](./2-account.md) of the device `filter_setttings`: the push notification filters for this device.

-#### Data disclosed

 - Type of device owned by a given user
 - The `FIREBASE` or `APN` push notification token

-### PushNotificationFilterSettings

-[//]: (Any of these can be sha3 in order not to store it on the server)

-`enabled`: whether the device wants to be sent push notifications `allowed_key_list`: a list of `access_token` encrypted with the AES key generated by Diffie–Hellman between the publisher and the allowed contact.
-`blocked_chat_list`: a list of `SHA2-256` hashes of chat ids.
-Any chat id in this list will not trigger a notification.

-#### Data disclosed

 - Hash of the chat_id a user is not interested in for notifications
+- The times a push notification record has been modified by the user
+- The number of contacts a client has, in case `allowed_key_list` is set

 ### PushNotificationRegistrationResponse

 `success`: whether the registration was successful `error`: the error type, if any
-`request_id`: the `SHA3-256` hash of the `signature` of the request `preferences`: the server stored preferences in case of an error
+`request_id`: the `SHAKE-256` hash of the `signature` of the request `preferences`: the server stored preferences in case of an error

 ### ContactCodeAdvertisement